Home/Vegetables/Leek

 Instructions

 2. 2.
-Add the cauliflower and vegetable broth, bringing to a boil, then simmer until the cauliflower is tender.
+Add cauliflower and vegetable broth, bring to a boil, then reduce heat and simmer until cauliflower is tender.

 3. 3.
-Blend the soup until smooth, stir in almond milk, and season with salt and pepper before serving.
+Blend the soup until smooth, stir in almond milk, season with salt and pepper, and garnish with chives before serving.

 Leek and Spinach Frittata

-A protein-rich frittata packed with leeks and spinach, perfect for a nutritious breakfast or brunch.
+A protein-rich frittata featuring leeks and spinach, making it a perfect dish for breakfast or brunch.

 Ingredients